DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 Both TCP and UDP connections using DNSCrypt SHOULD employ port 443 by default.

 The choice of port 443 helps DNSCrypt traffic blend with HTTPS traffic, providing some protection against traffic analysis.

+A complete encrypted `<dnscrypt-query>` packet MUST NOT exceed 4096 bytes, and resolvers MUST accept queries up to this size over both UDP and TCP.

+This bound matches deployed implementations: clients never send larger queries, and resolvers stop reading beyond a few kilobytes.

 Once transport is established, the next step is session establishment through certificate exchange.